Manny27nyc/platform-management-docs/content/en/docs/management_guide/organizations/organization_concepts.md

 ![Subscriptions page](/Images/organization_subscriptions.png)

 When you sign up for a trial of the platform, then an organization is automatically created and you become the administrator that manages the organization with a default list of subscriptions.
-When a customer purchases our platform capabilities, then an Axway administrator creates an organization, assigns the correct subscriptions, and makes a user of the customer an administrator of the platform.
+When a customer purchases our platform capabilities, then an Axway administrator creates an organization, assigns the correct subscriptions, and makes a user of the customer an administrator of the Platform.

 ## Child organizations